Pamela Colman Smith: Biography

 Apart from book illustration projects and the tarot deck, her art found little in the way of commercial outlets after her early success with Stieglitz in New York.
 Several examples of her works done in gouache were collected by her cousin, the American Sherlock Holmes actor William Gillette, and may be found today prominently displayed in his castle in Connecticut.

 In 1911, Smith converted to Roman Catholicism.
 After the end of the First World War, Smith received an inheritance from an uncle that enabled her to lease a house on the Lizard Peninsula in Cornwall, an area popular with artists.
-For income, she established a vacation home for Catholic priests in a neighboring house.
+For income, she established a holiday home for Catholic priests in a neighbouring house.
 Her longtime friend, Nora Lake, joined her in Cornwall and helped to run the vacation home.

 After several years of financial difficulty, Smith left the Lizard and relocated first to Exeter in 1939, and then to Bude in the early 1940s.
-Although she continued writing and illustrating, she was unable to find publishers for her work, likely due to changes in public taste following the First World War.
+Although she continued writing and illustrating, she was unable to find publishers for her work, probably due to changes in public taste following the First World War.

 Smith died in her apartment at the Bencoolen House in Bude on 18 September 1951.
 Her possessions were auctioned off to pay her debts.
 The location of her gravesite is unknown, but it is likely that she was buried in an unmarked grave in St. Michael's Cemetery in Bude.